 Likewise, the spiky drawings of hybrid creatures by Ewa Ciepielewska are obsessively nightmarish.
 Filled with jarring combinations of color and fine, tight linework, her sharp-toothed chimerae walk upright like humans.
 They claw at surfaces or confront one another in colored flat spaces devoid of landscapes or landmarks—they are unmoored and yet charged, bristling.
 Though they have a completely different aesthetic, Artur Gołacki’s black-and-white mixed-media “interventions” on magazine pages are similarly surreal and violent.
 It bears noting that most of the drawings in the show are listed as Untitled, suggesting that language is simply incapable of describing the conditions of this time.
 This detail is wrenching, as if words are just too small and delimiting to adequately name the collusion of circumstances that produced this work.

 Psychopaper is a rare kind of exhibition.
-Not only does it present new and little-seen works to the public while highlighting a particular—and intensely charged—historical period, it does so without being overly didactic or heavy-handed in its curation.
+Not only does it present new and little-seen works to the public while highlighting a particular—and intensely charged—historical period, it does so without being heavy-handed in its curation.
 The works are presented in loose groupings according to their subject matter; heads in one area, penises in another, works with matter coming from heads over there.
 This system highlights the thematic similarities used to express the psychology of living under martial law, and allows the ethos of the works to overlap and commingle.
 Thirty years after the end of martial law in Poland, the works in Psychopaper perform the public gatherings and individual outcries that were forcibly withheld from their authors.

 Psychopaper is on view at Piktogram Gallery in Warsaw through November 30, 2013.